The Silver/ Silver Chloride or simply the Silver Chloride Reference Electrode (Ag/AgCl)

 - The Silver Chloride Electrode has applications in electroanalysis, battery testing and maintenance, corrosion testing, and electro-analytical studies.

 - Porous junction tip is made with electroporous KT Glass and is replaceable when damaged or contaminated.

 - Packaged with care in a handy storage carton and includes instructions with SDS.

 The Silver/ Silver Chloride Reference Electrode Potential

 |- 244 mV vs. Normal Hydrogen Electrode (NHE)|

 |- 410 mV vs. Mercury Sulfate Reference Electrode (M.S.E.)|

 |- 440 mV vs. Silver / Silver Sulfate|

-- More Facts: Koslow reference electrodes use a saturated KCL solution with an excess of KCL crystals.
+- More Facts: Koslow reference electrodes use a saturated KCL solution with excess KCL crystals.
 These can sometimes be seen on the bottom of the electrode.
-The extra KCL dissolves into the electrolyte as the potassium and chloride ions diffuse through the liquid junction in regular use.
+The extra KCL dissolves into the electrolyte as the potassium and chloride ions diffuse through the liquid junction regularly.
 This additional buffer of KCL extends the time before the reference cell starts to drift due to the depletion of chloride ions in the electrolyte.

 Aging: UV light decomposes AgCL to give silver(0), which gives the electrode a black appearance.
 Standard fluorescent lights shouldn't be a problem, but don't store your references in direct sunlight.
 Light-protected amber glass storage bottles are recommended to store electrodes with frit in KCL filling solution.
 Saturated solutions of KCL have the advantage that the concentration is reproducible even if the temperature changes (if solid salt is present) and are immune to the effects of water.